 Let’s start here with an unequivocal yes.
 With many stroller-compatible trails and easy access to the most-iconic viewpoints, Yosemite is strikingly easy to get around.
-That makes it a great national park to visit with young kids and people with mobility limitations.
+That makes it a great national park to visit with kids of all ages, including babies and toddlers.

 What Is There To Do in Yosemite for Families?

 Hold on tight.
 There is so much to do in Yosemite with kids that the answer to this question is going to take a while.